Shifty34/C-/README.md

-This file is full of linked lists forc++
+This file is full of linked lists for c++